Grant Basey: Charlton Athletic

-Basey joined Charlton's academy, having been spotted on one of the club's community courses, and signed his first professional contract with Charlton in March 2007.
+Basey joined the Charlton Athletic Academy, having been spotted on one of the club's community courses, and signed his first professional contract with Charlton in March 2007.

 Basey made his Charlton Athletic debut against Queens Park Rangers on 27 October 2007, where he started and played the whole, in a 1–0 loss.
 But during a 3–0 loss against Sheffield United on 27 November 2007, he suffered a groin injury that kept him out for several months.
 Although he was told by the club's management that he's expected to be loaned out, this never happened and stayed.
 Basey scored his first ever professional goal in the 4–1 victory over Coventry City on 4 May 2008, just three days after signing a new two-year deal keeping him at The Valley until 2010.
-At the end of the 2007–08 season, he went on to make nine appearances and scoring once.
+At the end of the 2007–08 season, he went on to make nine appearances, scoring once.

 Ahead of the 2008–09 season, Basey was expected to fight for a first team place by Manager Alan Pardew.
 Basey did make a good start in the opening game of the season when he set up a goal for Andy Gray from a free-kick, just several minutes coming on as a second-half substitute, in a 2–0 win over Swansea City.
 However, Basey lost his first team place and never played again from February onward, which saw the club relegated to League One.

 Following the club's relegation, Basey didn't make an appearance until on 3 October 2009, where he came on as a late substitute, in a 0–0 draw against Leeds United.
-Then, Basey then provided assists six times this season against Bristol Rovers, Brighton & Hove Albion, Stockport County, Millwall, Swindon Town and Hartlepool United.
-All of six matches Basey assisted were a win and draw.
-However, in a 2–1 loss Bristol Rovers on 15 February 2010, he suffered an ankle ligament damage in the early-first half.
-Although "it was bad as it feared", Basey, however, was ruled for the rest of the 2009–10 season.
+Basey then provided assists six times this season against Bristol Rovers, Brighton & Hove Albion, Stockport County, Millwall, Swindon Town and Hartlepool United.
+In a 2–1 loss Bristol Rovers on 15 February 2010, he suffered an ankle ligament damage in the early-first half.
+The injury ruled Basey out for the rest of the 2009–10 season.

 In July 2010, Basey returned to the club's first team in the pre-season from injury.

 Brentford (loan)

-At the start of the 2007–08 season he had a three-month spell on loan at Brentford and making his debut in the opening game of the season, in a 1–1 draw against Mansfield Town.
-Despite extending his loan spell at Brentford for another month, he went on to make ten appearances for Brentford - eight of which were in the league - before returning to his parent club in mid-October 2007.
+At the start of the 2007–08 season he had a three-month spell on loan at Brentford and made his debut in the opening game of the season, in a 1–1 draw against Mansfield Town.
+His loan spell at Brentford was extended for another month, going on to make ten appearances for Brentford, eight of which were in the league, before returning to his parent club in mid-October 2007.